-David Y. Wang, MD is a board-certified anesthesiologist who has specialized in Pain Management since 1998.
+David Y. Wang, MD is a board certified anesthesiologist who has specialized in pain management since 1998.
 He received his extensive training at Hospital for Special Surgery, Weill Cornell Medical College and Memorial Sloan Kettering Cancer Center.
-He received his MD degree from Taipei Medical College and his MPH and MS degrees from Harvard University.
+He received his medical degree from Taipei Medical College and his MPH and MS degrees from Harvard University.
 Dr. Wang’s areas of expertise include treating patients with back pain, post-operative pain, neuropathic pain and chronic pain.
 He is also certified to perform acupuncture.

 Dr. Wang treats each patient individually and tailors a care plan according to their specific needs.
 Patients are treated with compassion and dignity; Dr. Wang listens to their concerns and looks upon them as a partner in their care.
 He provides patients with the most advanced procedures and treatment available and uses a multidisciplinary approach, collaborating with other specialists to achieve optimal health for the patient.
 If further diagnostic testing such as MRI, CT scan, ultrasound, bone scan, or EMG is needed, it will be conveniently coordinated by Dr. Wang’s office staff.

 Director of Chronic Pain Education, Hospital for Special Surgery